 A common denominator in our cuisine is often Louisiana seafood.
 The state has 400 miles—actually thousands of miles if you count bays and inlets—of coastline along the Gulf of Mexico, making it one of North America’s most productive shrimp, oyster and crab fisheries.
 Meanwhile, inland marshes and swamps contribute catfish (a white freshwater fish typically served in fried filet strips), crawfish (akin to miniature freshwater lobsters served in dishes or boiled whole) and exotic reptile meats such as alligator (usually fried) and turtle (served in soup).

-Since listing notable Louisiana restaurants and food stops will consume more bandwidth than our webmaster allows, here’s a great way to eat your way across our state.
-Louisiana Culinary Trails, includes eight road trips focusing on food in different regions of the state.
-Your best bets for Creole cuisine are the Creole Crescent trail in New Orleans and the Northshore Sampler trail north of Lake Pontchartrain.
+To experience Louisiana’s diverse culinary scenes yourself, check out the Louisiana Culinary Trails - eight road trips focusing on food in different regions of the state.
+Your best bets for Creole cuisine are the Creole Crescent trail in the New Orleans area and the Tammany Taste trail north of Lake Pontchartrain.
 For Cajun cuisine, try the Bayou Bounty, Prairie Home Cooking and Seafood Sensation routes through the southern part of the state.
-Capital Cravings, the trail in and around Baton Rouge, is where Creole and Cajun meet and mix together—wonderfully, I might add.
-Delta Delights and Red River Riches in north Louisiana delve into Cajun and Creole while incorporating traditional Southern cooking with regional delicacies, such as Natchitoches meat pies.
+Capital Cravings, the trail in and around Baton Rouge, is where Creole and Cajun meet and mix together wonderfully.
+Delta Delights and Red River Riches in north Louisiana delve into Cajun and Creole while incorporating traditional Southern cooking with down-home plate lunches or regional delicacies such as Natchitoches meat pies.

 A ride along the culinary trails will ensure that you do not leave Louisiana hungry.